Expat British Virgin Islands

 Shopping

-For those looking for entertainment, there is plenty to be found on the islands.
-There are lots of restaurants, bars, night clubs and plenty of activities such as snorkeling, scuba diving, fishing, boating and sun bathing.
+The islands are filled with entertainment.
+There are lots of restaurants, bars, night clubs, and plenty beach activities such as snorkeling, scuba diving, fishing, boating, and sun bathing.

 Cost of Living

-The cost of living in the British Virgin Islands is usually moderate to expensive.
-Expect costs to be more than in the United States especially for housing, operating a car, gas, electricity, etc. Food is also expensive on the island and entertainment can be extremely expensive since it is usually marketed towards tourists.
-However for those looking to live on some of the most beautiful tropical islands in the world, the British Virgin Islands can't be beat.
+The cost of living in the British Virgin Islands is moderate to expensive.
+Most items, especially houses, cars, gas, and electricity cost more than they do in the U.S. Food is also expensive but entertainment is most expensive since it is mostly tourist-centered.
+Anyone who wants to live on some of the most beautiful tropical islands in the world should definitely visit the British Virgin Islands.

 Extradition from the British Virgin Islands